-- CRAs must be carried out and recorded to provide an audit trail and show how the rating was reached. - ✓ CRAs must be carried out as soon as reasonably practicable after entering into an ongoing customer relationship or carrying out an occasional transaction that exceeds the threshold of EUR 3,000 (in a single or several linked transactions). - ✓ CRA must give regard to; the BRA, nature, scale and complexity of activities, the manner in which the services are provided, the involvement of any third parties, whether the customer was met and whether the customer is resident in a high risk jurisdiction or subject to an AML/CFT warning.
+- ✓ CRAs must be carried out and recorded to provide an audit trail and show how the rating was reached. - ✓ CRAs must be carried out as soon as reasonably practicable after entering into an ongoing customer relationship or carrying out an occasional transaction that exceeds the threshold of EUR 3,000 (in a single or several linked transactions). - ✓ CRA must give regard to; the BRA and the wider information used for BRA (such as risks and typloies), nature, scale and complexity of activities, the manner in which the services are provided, the involvement of any third parties, whether the customer was met and whether the customer is resident in a high risk jurisdiction or subject to an AML/CFT warning.